anthonyozerov/binomial/main.md

 Either method will yield a wider interval which takes into account our less-confident assumptions about $p$.

-### Relaxing Assumption 2
+#### Relaxing Assumption 2

 Saying that the events $y_i>\theta$ are independent could also be a strong assumption.
 For example, there may be a grouping effect among studies.
 To relax this, we can model $K$ as another known or derived probability distribution (e.g., again, a Beta-Binomial) or one estimated from simulations under a custom data-generating process.
 However, it does not seem easy to reason about what the relevant conditional probabilities might be, even for two estimates (this would be the probability $P(y_i>\theta|y_j>\theta),\ i\neq j$), without placing additional distributional assumptions on our setting.

-## Analysis
+### Analysis

-The assumptions of the Binomial Method are far weaker than the assumptions of the previous methods.
+The assumptions of the Sign Test are far weaker than the assumptions of the previous methods.
 In fact, the assumptions of RE and BR imply Assumptions 1 and 2.
 So a method using only Assumptions 1 and 2 should work well under data from either model, but not vice-versa.

 Our assumptions and inference also do not at all involve the $\sigma_i$'s, making our method completely insensitive to their mis-specification.